The Wreck & Brawl That Put NASCAR On The Map

 After 199 laps and nearly 3½ grueling hours behind the wheel, first and second place pilots were now out of contention.
 Trailing half a lap in third place was Rich Petty driving his #43 Oldsmobile.
 Taking advantage of the unforeseen fiasco, Petty fought to hold off his pursuers, Darrell Waltrip and A.J.
 Foyt, and clinch a fortuitous victory.

 While the Petty camp was celebrating a landmark moment in NASCAR history, tempers boiled over on the grass at the site of the wreck.
 Donnie Allison and Cale Yarborough were embroiled in a fistfight and even Donnie’s brother, Bobby, jumped into the fray.
-It was all captured on television.
+The scene was all captured on television, but it wasn't what NASCAR officials wanted to showcase to the world.

 Adding to the viewership was a massive snow blizzard that crippled the Northeast and Midwest, holding millions of Americans captive at home in front of their TV sets.
 Overnight, NASCAR had won over a new following outside its traditional market.
 It was the first Monday morning ‘water cooler’ race talk.